If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 This is an easy hike with a trailhead close to Haines Junction.
 In short order you’re rewarded with wildflowers (in season) and gorgeous alpine scenery.
 Allow three to five hours to cover the 15 kilometres with an elevation gain of just 397 metres.
 There is a rustic campsite at the turnaround point.

 Goldensides Trail, Tombstone Territorial Park

 The hike starts at the 74.5 KM sign on the Dempster Highway, only a 10 minute drive north of the Interpretive Centre.
 This is a great family-friendly hike or for anyone who wants to stretch their legs while driving the Dempster Highway.
-It’s all of 3.4 kilometres round-trip with a vertical gain of 210 metres.
+It’s all of 3.4 km round-trip with a vertical gain of 210 m.
 Allow 90 minutes.

 If you’re looking for an epic all day hike nearby I highly recommend Grizzly Lake though I think it’s better done as a backpacking trip.

 If you don’t have time to do the West Coast or Juan de Fuca Trails, spend a day hiking 10 kilometres one way on the Coast Trail.
 Don’t turn up your nose at its length.

 Like all coastal trails, this one is way harder than you’d expect.
 Allow 5-6 hours one way.
 If you can’t arrange a shuttle do it as an out and back, going as far as you have time.
 Enjoy wonderful coastal views, massive trees and wildflowers.